aman-gurjar-dev/CodeWizards/README.md

-# TEAM-CODE-WIZARDS
-This project detects Cheerios and Soup cans using a YOLOv8 model trained on synthetic images from Duality AI’s Falcon space station simulator.
-The model was trained for 20 epochs and deployed with a Streamlit app to allow real-time object detection on uploaded images.
+# 🚀 Duality AI - Space Station Object Detector

+This project was built for the **Duality AI - Space Station Hackathon**.
+We trained a YOLOv8 object detection model using synthetic images generated from the Falcon digital twin simulation platform to detect key space station items.

+---

+## 🛰️ Problem Statement

+Detect space station objects such as **cheerios** and **soup cans** using synthetic data — enabling accurate detection in environments difficult to access physically.

+---

+## 💡 Solution Overview

+- Used **Falcon (Duality AI)** to generate synthetic training images with varied lighting and occlusions.
+- Trained a YOLOv8n model for 50 epochs.
+- Achieved **mAP@50 of 0.668**.
+- Deployed the model via an interactive **Streamlit web app** for real-time detection.

+---

+## 🧰 Technologies Used

+- Falcon (Duality AI)
+- YOLOv8 (Ultralytics)
+- Python, OpenCV, PIL
+- Streamlit (for UI)
+- GitHub (for submission)

+---

+## 📦 Folder Structure